CAC Industrial Safe Snowmobile Operator Course

-This accelerated course is suitable for participants who have significant ATV UTV snowmobile or other off road operator experience knowledge and training.
-This is a fast paced, information filled, program, not recommended for beginners.
+This course is suitable for participants who have some experience operating an ATV, UTV, snowmobile, or other off vehicle.
+This is a fast paced, information filled, program.

-Instructors are certified by the BC Snowmobile Federation to get you riding safely.
+Instructors are certified by the BC Snowmobile Federation and the Canadian Safety Council to get you riding safely.
 With a small class size (4-8 riders) it’s an excellent learning environment.
 So hop on your snowmobile (or rent one) and join us for a fun and informative day.

 Safe operation of a snowmobile (how to safely get the most out of the machine, with the minimum amount of risk and effort).